LaurentBerger/phyphox-py/README.md

 # phyphox-py
-Use phyphox-py package  to get experimental data from your phyphox phone app.
+Use phyphox-py package  to get experimental data from your phyphox mobile app.

-The purpose of this library is to get sensor data  from the phyphox app (see www.phyphox.org) in python.
+This library allows you to access sensor data from the Phyphox app (see www.phyphox.org) directly in Python.

-## Concept of phyphox
+## What is Phyphox?

-Phyphox is an open source app that has been developed at the RWTH Aachen University.
-It is available on Android and iOS and primarily aims at making the phone's sensors available for physics experiments.
+Phyphox is an open-source mobile application developed by RWTH Aachen University.
+Available on both Android and iOS, it provides access to the phone’s internal sensors for use in physics experiments.

 ## Installation

-To install phyphox-py run this command in your terminal :
+To install phyphox-py, run the following command in your terminal:

 ```python3 -m pip install phyphox-py```